tpascarella/sr50/docs/kpis/savings-rate.md

 The average Savings Rate in America can be found at the FRED website [here](https://fred.stlouisfed.org/series/PSAVERT).

-The following graph represents average Savings Rates fom 1959 through today.
+The following graph represents average Savings Rates fom 1959 through today, note that the historical avergage hovers around 10%.

 ![Savings Rate Historical Graph](/img/historical-savings-rates-dark.svg)